Painful intelligence: What AI can tell us about human suffering: Wandering thoughts and the default-mode network

 The discovery of the default-mode network around the year 2000 was something of a revolution in human neuroscience.
 It was completely at odds with the classical way neuroscience experiments were done: the experimenter would instruct an experimental subject to observe some stimuli (e.g.\ a sequence of digits as we saw above) and possibly perform a task at the same time (e.g.\ press a button when a target digit appears).
 Here, in contrast, you don't tell the participants to do anything and don't give them any sensory stimulation, such as showing pictures.
 Then, it is the default-mode network that becomes activated.
-In fact, since it is silenced (i.e.\ deactivated) by sensory stimulation and tasks, the experimenters had better not give any stimuli or tasks to be able to observe it.\footnote{Actually, it has further been found that many of the same brain networks that are intermittently active in various neuroscience experiments are also intermittently active in resting-state.
+In fact, since it is deactivated (i.e., silenced) by sensory stimulation and tasks, the experimenters had better not give any stimuli or tasks to be able to observe it.\footnote{Actually, it has further been found that many of the same brain networks that are intermittently active in various neuroscience experiments are also intermittently active in resting-state.
 Thus, the default-mode network is not the only network activated in resting-state, but the default-mode network is perhaps the only one that is \textit{more} active in resting-state than in \textit{any} kind of stimulation or task.
-When we talk about a ``network'' here, we mean more precisely that the activity in the same sets of voxels (and, presumably, the same sets of neurons) seem to be fluctuating synchronously \citep{damoiseaux2006consistent,fox2007spontaneous}.
+When we talk about a ``network'' here, we mean more precisely that the activities measured in certain voxels (i.e., 3D pixels) in the imaged brain activity seem to be fluctuating synchronously \citep{damoiseaux2006consistent,fox2007spontaneous}.
 Typically the analysis is made using a machine learning method called independent component analysis \citep{hyvarinen2001book}.
 Possibly the first study to provide such a decomposition to several networks was in fact based on data from anaesthetized human children, whose brains were scanned for clinical purposes \citep{kiviniemi2003independent} .}

 It is widely assumed that the default-mode network supports wandering thoughts.\citenew{christoff2009experience,andrews2012brain} That would explain why it is particularly activated when the subjects do not receive any stimulation and have no particular task: then, the mind will easily start wandering.
 It is likely that the default-mode network has other functions as well, although we don't know very well what they might be.\citenew{raichle2015brain}